bertsky/workflow-configuration/README.md

 - Copy/paste rules from the existing configurations.
 - Define variables with the names of all target/prerequisite file groups, so rules and dependent targets can re-use them (and the names can be easily changed later).
 - Try to utilise the provided static pattern rule (which takes the target as output file group and the prerequisite as input file group) for all processing steps.
 The rule covers any OCR-D compliant processor with no more than 1 output file group.
 Use it by simply defining the target-specific variable `TOOL` (and optionally `PARAMS`) and giving no recipe whatsoever.
-- When your processor uses GPU resources, you must prevent races for GPU memory during parallel execution.
+- When any of your processors use GPU resources, you must prevent races for GPU memory during parallel execution.

-  You can achieve this by simply setting `GPU = 1` when using the static pattern rule, or by using `sem --id OCR-D-GPUSEM` in your own recipes.
+  You can achieve this by simply setting `GPU = 1` for that target when using the static pattern rule, or by using `sem --id OCR-D-GPUSEM` when writing your own recipes.

-  Alternatively, you can either prevent using GPUs globally by (un)setting `CUDA_VISIBLE_DEVICES=`, or using multiple CPUs by not running with `-j`.
+  Alternatively, you can either prevent using GPUs globally by (un)setting `CUDA_VISIBLE_DEVICES=`, or prevent running parallel jobs (on multiple CPUs) by passing `-j`.

 #### Example